-5) You should always view obedience, no matter how much it is, as little.
+You should not feel satisfied with your level of obedience.
 For example, if you perform six nawafil prayers, do not consider this as a lot.

 Thank Allah Almighty and feel grateful.
 Ask Allah to preserve these favours so that you do not lose them.
 No matter what we do, our actions cannot equal what Allah has given us.

 The Messenger of Allah (peace be on him) said, ‘Be deliberate in worship, draw near to Allah, and give glad tidings.
 Verily, none of you will enter Paradise because of his deeds alone.’